1jour1vin

 impressive

-"Grand-Puy-Lacoste 2018 is fabulous, as it already was in the barrel.
-Strong aromas of Cabernet burst from the glass, giving the wine an irresistible aromatic profile mixed with graphite, dried herbs, menthol, and black fruits.
-One of the most classic wines from the left bank in 2018.
-Grand-Puy-Lacoste is super impressive right from the start.
-This is a wine of great aristocratic class, yet understated in its aging.
-Don't miss it."
-(Vinous 2021 - Antonio Galloni) - Delivery in wooden cases is available for orders of 6 bottles of this wine (depending on the country and shipping method selected).
+“Grand-Puy-Lacoste 2018 is fabulous, just as it was in the barrel.
+Intense aromas of Cabernet burst from the glass, giving the wine an irresistible aromatic profile blending notes of graphite, dried herbs, menthol, and black fruit.
+One of the most classic wines from the Left Bank in 2018.
+Grand-Puy-Lacoste is incredibly impressive right from the start.
+It is a wine of great aristocratic class, yet understated in its aging.
+Don’t miss it.”
+(Vinous 2021 - Antonio Galloni) - Delivery in a wooden case is available for orders of 6 bottles of this wine (depending on country and selected shipping method)

 Buy your Grand-Puy-Lacoste wines at the best price in a private sale!